 Chief Digital Officer (CDO): CDOs should read this report to gain better perspectives on the digital service suite of different providers, which, in turn, will enable better decision-making.
-This report also helps gain insights on provider capabilities, which will help them embark on a smooth and seamless journey to address their growing needs, and gain a competitive advantage.
+The report also helps gain insights on provider capabilities, which will help them embark on a smooth and seamless journey to address their growing needs and gain a competitive advantage.

 Chief Technology Officer (CTO): CTOs and technology leaders should read this report to understand the paradigm shift and emerging trends witnessed in the banking industry.
-This will help increase revenues, provide better customer experience, optimize cost structure, and manage enterprise risk.
+This will help increase revenues, provide better customer experience, optimise cost structure, and manage enterprise risk.

-Chief Strategy and Operations Officer: Strategy and operations executives should read this report to understand the need for designing and investing in services that are technology- and customer-centric, as well as the relevant provider capabilities in offering these solutions.
-The report also provides insights on better managing existing legacy systems and explores plausible strategies that can be adopted to minimize switching costs and implementation effort.
+Chief Strategy and Operations Officer: Strategy and operations executives should read this report to understand the need for designing and investing in services that are technology- and customer-centric, as well as the relevant provider's capabilities in offering these solutions.
+The report also provides insights on better managing existing legacy systems and explores plausible strategies that can be adopted to minimise switching costs and implementation effort.

-Chief Experience Officer: Experience officers should read this report to better assess their banking environment for opportunities to implement solutions and services and improve customer experience.
-The report also provides analysis of provider capabilities and assessment of prevailing market dynamics to better strategize customer experience initiatives.
+Chief Experience Officer: Executives in the role of experience officers should read this report to better assess their banking environment for opportunities to implement solutions and services and improve customer experience.
+The report also provides analysis of providers' capabilities and assessment of prevailing market dynamics to better strategise customer experience initiatives.